NezLheimeur/API_from_CSV_to_DataBase/README.md

 # API_from_CSV_to_DataBase
-Small python API to transfer datas from CSV to SQL Database using flask and docker.
+Small python API to transfer data from CSV to SQL Database using flask and docker.

 To run the API:
  1. go to to folder where docker-compose.yml is